Neo23x0/yarGen/README.md

 ### Installation

-1. Make sure you have at least 3GB of RAM on the machine you plan to use yarGen (5GB if opcodes are included in rule generation, use with --opcodes)
+1. Make sure you have at least 4GB of RAM on the machine you plan to use yarGen (6GB if opcodes are included in rule generation, use with --opcodes)
 2. Download the latest release from the "release" section
 3. Install all dependancies with ```sudo pip install scandir lxml naiveBayesClassifier pefile``` (@twpDone reported that in case of errors try ```sudo pip install pefile``` and ```sudo pip3 install scandir lxml naiveBayesClassifier```)
 4. Clone and install [Binarly-SDK](https://github.com/binarlyhq/binarly-sdk/) and install it with ```python ./setup.py install```
-5. Run python yarGen.py --update to automatically download the built-in databases or download them manuall from [here](https://drive.google.com/drive/folders/0B2S_IOa0MiOHS0xmekR6VWRhZ28) and place them in a new './dbs' sub folder
+5. Run python ```yarGen.py --update``` to automatically download the built-in databases or download them manuall from [here](https://drive.google.com/drive/folders/0B2S_IOa0MiOHS0xmekR6VWRhZ28) and place them in a new './dbs' sub folder
 6. See help with ```python yarGen.py --help``` for more information on the command line parameters

 ### Memory Requirements

-Warning: yarGen pulls the whole goodstring database to memory and uses up to 3 GB of memory for a few seconds - 5 GB if opcodes evaluation is used.
+Warning: yarGen pulls the whole goodstring database to memory and uses at least 4 GB of memory for a few seconds - 6 GB if opcodes evaluation is used.

 I've already tried to migrate the database to sqlite but the numerous string comparisons and lookups made the analysis inacceptably slow.

-# Multiple Database support
+# Multiple Database Support
 yarGen allows creating multiple databases for opcodes or strings.
 You can easily create a new database by using "-c" for new database creation and "-i identifier" to give the new database a unique identifier as e.g. "office".
 It will the create two new database files named "good-strings-office.db" and "good-opcodes-office.db" that will from then on be initialized during startup with the built-in databases.

 ### Example